gryphonmyers/weddell/README.md

 <a name="Weddell.Component+bindEventValue"></a>

 #### component.bindEventValue(propName, opts)
-Syntax sugar method very similar to bindEvent, but slightly less verbose for DOM elements with a value (inputs, etc) that you will like to bind to component state.
+Syntax sugar method very similar to bindEvent, but slightly less verbose for DOM elements with a value (inputs, etc) that you would like to bind to component state.

 **Kind**: instance method of [<code>Component</code>](#Weddell.Component)
 <table>